 The differences in office layout between several European countries

 The British real estate market is characterised by property developers and inverstors.
 By nature, these are more interested in the efficiency and flexibility of office buildings than in the needs of their users.
 Italy has a simular situation, but the influence of the market is not as strong there as it is very fragmented and not so developed.

 The difference in space planning and interior design are also cultural.
 Workplaces reflect the tradition and values in status, privacy and ways of collaboration.
-The way in which the design reflects the culture is very much dependent on local market circumstances and the involvement of employees in the interior design Glasgow process.
+The way in which the design reflects the culture is very much dependent on local market circumstances and the involvement of employees in the process of interior design in Glasgow.

 The reason for the differences in office layouts can be brought back to the early sixties when the German Quickbornerteam developed the ‘office landscape’ or open plan office where seemingly desks were randomly dotted around in the space.
 A concept that quickly became popular in continental Europe.
 Ten years later though, the concept was ditched just as quickly as it was adopted, when employees’ influence in office design increased.
 The major concerns were the lack of privacy and the lack of direct personal influence on the working environment.

 In the UK, the office landscape has never been as popular as it was in continental Europe.
 Under the influence or the United States, British organisations transformed the idealistic concept into an advanced version of Tayloristic open-plan office of the twenties.
 The organic lay-out of workstations was replaced by an more efficient orthogonal design.
 De opinion of employees didn’t play a role in this transformation.